Key Takeaways

 During Playoffs, Tri-Annuals, World Qualifiers, and the World Pool Championships, an ineligible player's skill level cannot be used toward the Team Skill Level Limit.
 Only eligible rostered players (even if absent) may be counted.

-What If Your Team Can Never Comply With the 23 Rule?
+Fallback What If Your Team Can't Comply With the Skill Level Limit?

 Play four players whose combined skill levels do not exceed 19 and forfeit the fifth match.